quangvu0702/git_tutorial/README.md

 # git_tutorial
-This tutorial help people who are completely new to git to get familiar with common git's commands.
+This tutorial helps people who are completely new to git to get familiar with common git's commands.

 1. Introduction:
    - Create a git account on https://github.com.